Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-Different from the existing approaches \cite{hou2020dynabert} that decouple the width slimming and depth slimming into two training stages, we use a simpler one-stage training paradigm for DST with standard mini-batch SGD.
-In each iteration, we pick $k$ submodel architectures from $\mathcal{S}$ and feed the same input samples to both the teacher model and the selected $k$ submodels to obtain ($k+1$) predictions in total.
-After that, we apply the KD loss between the predictions of the teacher and each of the $k$ student models\footnote{Different loss functions (\emph{e.g.}, BCE and KL-divergence) can be used as the KD loss flexibly, depending on the loss function used in the teacher model.}, and use the accumulated back-propagated gradients to update the model weights of the $k$ selected submodels\footnote{The predictions from the teacher model are regarded as \emph{pseudo-ground-truth} labels.
-Therefore, we freeze its model weights by stopping gradients during DST training.}.
-To stabilize the DST training, the $k$ selected submodels consist of two determined submodels (\emph{i.e.}, the smallest one and the largest one) and another ($k-2$) randomly picked submodels.
-In our experiments, we use $k$=4.
+Unlike the existing approaches \cite{hou2020dynabert} that decouple the width slimming and depth slimming into two training stages, we use a simpler one-stage training paradigm for BST with standard mini-batch SGD.
+In each iteration, we select $K$ submodel architectures from $\mathcal{S}$ and feed the same input samples to both the teacher model and the selected $K$ submodels to obtain ($K+1$) predictions in total.
+After that, we apply the KD loss between the predictions of the teacher and each of the $K$ student models and use the accumulated back-propagated gradients to update the model parameters of $K$.
+To stabilize the BST training, the $K$ selected submodels consist of two determined submodels (the smallest one and the largest one) and another ($K$-2) randomly sampled submodels.
+We use $K$=4 as the default setting in our experiments.

-The detailed training algorithm for DST is illustrated in Algorithm \ref{alg:1}.
+The whole BST training process is shown in Algorithm \ref{alg:1}.